 Master architect John Duncan Forsyth, along with artists, decorators, and sculptors of international reputation combined their talents to create the Marland Estate, constructed 1925 to 1928.
-EverGreene’s scope of work included the conservation and restoration of four ceilings at the Marland Mansion—the North and South Salons on the first level, and the Inner and Outer Lounges on the lower level.
+It is an architectural wonder that now functions as a museum.
+EverGreene’s scope of work included the conservation and restoration of four ceilings at the Marland Mansion—the North and South Salons on the first level and the Inner and Outer Lounges on the lower level.
 The goal was to return the ceilings to their original aesthetic state while preserving as much of the historic fabric as possible.

 During the investigation Phase, EverGreene conducted a paint analysis in order to clarify which elements of the existing presentation were original and which elements of the painting and gilding had been over-painted and determine which elements needed to be conserved or re‐integrated.